|

 instead of improvement.

-The varieties of treatment outcomes suggested to us
+The varieties of treatment outcomes suggested to us that the factor of

 acute vs. chronic was important but that even quite chronically depressed

 persons could benefit, in terms of our improvement criteria.
-The fact
+The fact that

 hospital treatment can give the patient a real developmental opportunity.